ydaniv/uijet/bfdocs/src/guides/widgets.md

 * Form
 * View

-A view (as in the V in MVC) instance in an application is an instance of a widget.
+A view (as in the V in MVC) instance in an application is an instance of a Widget.

 ## Using Widgets